tahoe-lafs/tahoe-lafs/docs/glossary.rst

     fURL
         A Foolscap URL.
 A Foolscap connection setup takes as an input.

+    grid
+    storage grid
+        A collection of storage nodes working in concert.
+A Tahoe client may access a grid via an introducer or via static settings.

     helper
         The “Helper” is a service that can mitigate the expansion penalty by arranging for the client node to send data to a central Helper node instead of sending it directly to the storage servers. :doc:`Helper Overview </helper>`